The Voice (Australian TV series): Blind auditions

-Four judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process during the auditioner's performance.
+Four (five in the fifteenth season) judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process during the auditioner's performance.
 If two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.
 Each coach must recruit a number of artists (12 in seasons 1, 4-9, 11-12; 14 in seasons 2 and 3) to their team in the blind auditions to move on to the next phase of the competition.
 In season 10, coaches can complete their teams without a specific number of members.

 A new element was introduced in season 9: the Block.
 Aside from the main button, each coach has three other buttons with the names of their fellow coaches.
 When a coach wants to get the specific contestant but does not want another coach to do so, they may press the block button to block them from getting the contestant.
 The coach who wants to use the block and the coach who is being blocked have to turn before any block can be used.
 They have two blocks to use in the entire phase of the blind auditions and 2 coaches can be blocked in a single audition.
 In season 11, a coach can block another coach at any time, even during their pitch.
 In season 12, coaches are allowed to block before a coach turns their chair.

 Also, in Season 11, a Battle Pass was introduced, where in each coach can send one artist immediately in the battle rounds by pressing their silver button.
 This can be used only once in the entire blind auditions.
 This is axed in the next season.